alphagov/government-service-design-manual/service-manual/making-software/information-security.md

 ## Assurance vs accreditation

 Assurance is the wider set of activities involved in assessing and managing the risks associated with the system under development.
-Accreditation is a subset of the assurance work, involing a formal and externally verified process simiar to [ISO27001](http://en.wikipedia.org/wiki/ISO/IEC_27001).
+Accreditation is a subset of the assurance work, involving a formal and externally verified process similar to [ISO27001](http://en.wikipedia.org/wiki/ISO/IEC_27001).

 All projects, however small, should involve some level of assurance.
 This may be as simple as documenting the limited risks and proposing to the SIRO that the project does not require a formal accreditation.
 For anything involving sensitive data or of interest to lots of people an accreditation stage will be required.

 ## Business Impact Levels

 Business Impact Levels, often shorted to Impact Levels (IL) are a set of numbers used to guide discussions of risk in Government projects.
-Specifically they are numbers between 0 and 6 for each of the three following critera:
+Specifically they are numbers between 0 and 6 for each of the three following criteria:

 * confidentiality - the potential impact if the information is seen by those who should not see it
 * integrity - the potential impact if the accuracy or completeness of the information is compromised